Cheney School: Students

 The school has over 1700 pupils, aged 11–18.

 Specialist Status

 When the UK government began awarding grants to schools specialising in areas of the curriculum, Cheney School decided to become a Language College.
 Using the grant money, they built a language computer laboratory and added extra in-classroom IT equipment.

 Cheney School was awarded a second specialism and picked Student Leadership, which enables more "Student Leaders" (mostly in sports and languages), and concentrates primarily on the student voice.

 Cheney School is host to and also partner organisation for the Iris Community Classics Centre which is founded and run by The Iris Project.

 Cheney School became the first school in the UK to host a museum working within the Arts Council Accreditation scheme, the Rumble Museum, in May 2015.

-Cheney School has distinguished itself in Oxford by being an early adopter of esports as an integrated educational tool, thanks to the vision and implementation of Dave Scanlon, Tyren Paintin, and Grant Wilson.